BionBilateral/BBFrameworks/readme.md

     - NSString+BBFoundationExtensions, methods to calculate the hash of string using various algorithms
     - NSURL+BBFoundationExtensions, methods to get the query parameters of a url and create a url with a set of parameters

+###BBBlocks

+Categories adding support for higher level functions to various collection classes.

+- Categories
+	- NSArray+BBBlocksExtensions, adds support for filter, find, map, reduce, any, and all to NSArray
+	- NSSet+BBBlocksExtensions, adds support for filter, find, map, reduce, any and all to NSSet

 ###BBCoreData

 Classes, and categories extending the CoreData framework.